Burkina Faso: Armed conflict drains an already drought-stricken population | Africanews

 "We came here because the armed groups chased us out of our village.
 It is a good person who allows me to farm this piece of land.
 But because of the lack of rain, the harvests are bad.
 Our fields in the village are more fertile than those here.
 There are pockets of drought here.
 The rains don't come all the way.
 The sorghum I planted did not survive and I had to plant cowpeas instead, without success," said Larba Mathieu Yougbare, a farmer and internally displaced person.

-The situation still remains the same in the health sector.
+The situation remains the same in the health sector.
 The major culprits are the children and lactating mothers and expectant women.
 Lack of sufficient food has led to malnutrition, especially among children.
 The number of those affected has risen exponentially within a short span.

 "We were expecting 221 cases of malnutrition in our health facility for the whole year.
 Today, in the space of three months, we have already reached 211 cases of malnutrition," revealed Harouna Sawadogo, the head nurse of the dispensary of Fada N'Gourma.